TEDDIE HWANG

 With just 3 notes, we can already create an acoustical layering or texture, making our sound 3-dimensional.

 We might think of this kind of phrasing as having more priority in lyrical movements, but this is just as important in fast movements!
 By doing so, the fast will sound even livelier, without us actually playing faster.
-Watch out when articulation becomes "stodgy", when the air sounds inflexible.
+Our sound will come across as beautifully flexible and nuanced, in any tempo.

 0 Comments